chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/pytorch/index.md

 <table></table>

-As of April 18, 2024, the pytorch-cuda12:latest image has no CVEs recognized by Docker Scout.
+As of April 18, 2024, the `pytorch`:latest image has no CVEs recognized by Docker Scout.
 Further, the Chainguard Image has 33 packages compared to 268 in the image provided by PyTorch.
 That's 235 fewer packages to worry about remediating in the future.

 Many packages included by default in the official PyTorch image, such as the `dash` package for dashboard creation or the `pillow` package for image manipulation, are needed for some projects but not others.
 If you decide you need additional packages for your project, you can install them with the pip package manager.